-Please allow for 3-4 weeks for general hard waste collections, a collection date will be provided to you after we receive your booking request.
-If you do not receive a booking confirmation within 24 hours, please contact us firstname.lastname@example.org or call 8347 5111.
+Please allow up to 3 – 4 weeks booking time, a collection date will be provided to you after we receive your booking request.
+If you do not receive a booking confirmation within 24 hours, please contact us 8347 5111.

 Please note that mattress and ensemble bases must be booked separately for recycling.
-Please allow for 1-2 weeks for mattress and/or ensemble collections.
+Please allow 1-2 weeks for mattress or ensembles collections.

-Residents will be asked to remove their waste from the kerbside if placed out earlier than permitted, fines may apply if items are not removed.
+Residents will be asked to remove their waste from the kerbside if placed out earlier than permitted and fines may apply if the items are not removed.

 Booking changes or cancellations

-If late or no notice is received the booking will count as 1 collection toward the annual allowance and you will forfeit any fees paid.
+If no notice is received the booking will count as 1 collection toward the annual allowance and you will forfeit any fees paid.

 What CAN be collected as Hard Waste?

 |Air conditioners (please ensure that they are degassed by a licenced professional before placing them on the kerbside)|